PhilippCraftLink/PJS_WebScraping/README.md

 ### Configure Environment Variables

-Create a .env file in the project root with the following content:
+Use the given or create a .env file in the project root with the following content:

     MONGO_URI="your-MongoDB-Connection-Link"